troclaux/notes/javascript.md

 #### JSON (JavaScript Object Notation)

+> stringified representation of a JavaScript Object

+- structured data
 - lightweight data interchange format
-- contains name/value pairs
+- contains keys/value pairs
+- keys are always strings
-- values can be strings, numbers, objects, arrays, booleans, or null (not undefined)
+- values can be strings, numbers, object literals, arrays, booleans, or null (not undefined)
   - OBS: JSON doesn't support `underfined` as a value
 - can be parsed and converted to JavaScript objects

+> [!NOTE]
+> don't add comma at the end of the last element of a JSON object or array

 ```javascript
 my_object = {